cco2/Recipes/guacamole.md

 ## Additional Notes
 * Can use white wine vinegar instead of lime if desired
 * Chop onion and tomato thicker to get a chunkier guacamole
+* White onion gives a sharp bite to the guacamole.
+Yellow and red onions give a sweet flavor with less bite.
 * This recipe preserves a heavy avocado flavor and not have the onion, garlic, or tomato overpower the guacamole

 ## References